UN General Assembly to decide on rival COVID-19 resolutions - KVIA

 UN General Assembly to decide on rival COVID-19 resolutions

-UNITED NTIONS (AP) — How should the U.N.
+UNITED NATIONS (AP) — How should the U.N.
 General Assembly and its 193 member states respond to the coronavirus pandemic?
-Members have been sent two rival resolutions for consideration — and under new voting rules instituted because the global body isn’t holding meetings, if a single county objects a resolution is defeated.
+Members have been sent two rival resolutions for consideration — and under new voting rules instituted because the global body isn’t holding meetings, if a single country objects a resolution is defeated.

 One resolution, which has more than 135 co-sponsors, calls for “intensified international cooperation to contain, mitigate and defeat the pandemic, including by exchanging information, scientific knowledge and best practices and by applying the relevant guidelines recommended by the World Health Organization.”